 Data Insights from Q-Commerce

 Whatever the immediate revenue generation or lack thereof, speedy delivery start-ups rely on growing heaps of first-customer data about what today’s customers want and when they want it.
-An instant delivery start-up or small business can use data analytics to know the timing when customers living at specific addresses choose to add item(s) to their online shopping cart.
+An instant delivery start-up or small business can use data analytics to know the timing when customers living at specific addresses choose to add an item(s) to their online shopping cart.
 This is because customers have a specific & urgent need for a product and they need those products instantly.

 Such first-party customer data from the Q-Commerce market can serve various purposes: